Qualified surveyors covering Hatherleigh and the north Devon countryside

 Your full written report arrives within two to three working days.
 Our surveyors are available to walk you through the findings and discuss what they mean for your purchase.

 Survey fees in EX21 are based on the property's purchase price and size.
 Terraced properties in Hatherleigh averaging around £218,083 start from approximately £400.
 Semi-detached properties at the EX21 average of £295,364 typically fall in the £450-£550 range.
-Detached homes - the most commonly bought type in EX21, averaging £384,896 - generally attract fees of £550-£700 depending on size.
+Detached homes, the most commonly bought type in EX21, averaging £384,896, generally attract fees of £550-£700 depending on size.
 All prices are fixed and shown upfront before you book, with no additional charges.

-Cob-walled properties are a genuine feature of EX21's traditional housing stock, and they require specific surveying knowledge.
+Cob-walled properties are a genuine feature of EX21's traditional housing stock, and they need specific surveying knowledge.
 For a cob property in reasonable visible condition with no obvious structural concerns, a Level 2 survey will identify the main risk areas and rate them clearly.
 However, for cob properties showing signs of moisture damage, bulging, major cracking, or where significant recent alterations have been carried out, a Level 3 Building Survey is more appropriate.
 Level 3 provides a more detailed structural assessment and includes guidance on repair approaches.
-Our team can advise on the right option for the specific property you're purchasing.
+Our team can advise on the right option for the specific property you are purchasing.

 The on-site inspection takes between two and four hours for most EX21 properties.
 Larger detached homes, farmhouses, and properties with outbuildings or substantial grounds take longer than smaller terraced or semi-detached properties.
 After the inspection, the written report is compiled and typically delivered electronically within two to three working days.
-You're welcome to attend at the end of the inspection to hear initial verbal observations directly from the surveyor.
+You are welcome to attend at the end of the inspection to hear initial verbal observations directly from the surveyor.

-Many rural properties in EX21 use private drainage - septic tanks, cesspits, or package treatment plants rather than mains sewerage.
+Many rural properties in EX21 use private drainage, septic tanks, cesspits, or package treatment plants rather than mains sewerage.
 Our Level 2 survey notes the type of drainage visible and flags any obvious defects, but does not include a specialist drainage test or inspection.
 For any EX21 property with private drainage, we recommend commissioning a separate drainage survey, particularly for older systems or those near watercourses where Environment Agency regulations may apply.
 The condition and legal compliance of a private drainage system can have significant cost and value implications.

-Yes - survey findings are commonly used by buyers in EX21 to renegotiate purchase prices.
+Yes, survey findings are commonly used by buyers in EX21 to renegotiate purchase prices.
 If our report identifies condition rating 2 or 3 issues that involve meaningful remediation costs, you are fully entitled to go back to the vendor with a revised offer that reflects those costs.
 Many vendors accept reasonable reductions when presented with a professional survey report, particularly in the current market where EX21 prices remain 21% below the 2022 peak and buyers have more negotiating power than they did at the height of the market.
 Our surveyors can discuss how to present survey findings when negotiating.

 Hatherleigh is a historic Devon market town and is likely to have a Conservation Area designation covering at least part of the town centre.
 Properties within conservation areas are subject to restrictions on alterations to their external appearance, and certain types of work require consent from the local planning authority.
 Our Level 2 survey will note if a property appears to be within a conservation area and flag any visible alterations that may not have received the necessary consents.
 Your solicitor will carry out formal checks on conservation area status and planning history as part of the conveyancing process.

 A RICS Level 2 Survey is a visual inspection of all accessible elements.
-Where parts of the property cannot be accessed - a locked roof hatch, furniture blocking floor areas, or outbuildings with no key available - our surveyor will note the limitation in the report and recommend further inspection once access becomes available.
+Where parts of the property cannot be accessed, a locked roof hatch, furniture blocking floor areas, or outbuildings with no key available, our surveyor will note the limitation in the report and recommend further inspection once access becomes available.
 For EX21's older rural properties, the roof space is one of the most important areas to inspect, so we actively chase access to it wherever possible.
 If access limitations are significant, we will clearly state what was and was not inspected and explain what this means for the reliability of the overall assessment.

 Our full range of property survey services covering EX21 and the surrounding north Devon area